Emily Levine: 1977–2007

 Although Levine excelled in this profession, it was not until she was invited to join a "think tank" session at the University of Southern California that she found her true calling.
-Levine was able to publicly speak about subjects such as Pornography and surrogate parenting.
-Levine explains: "People kept laughing when I said what I thought.
-But suddenly I realized it wasn’t derision.
+Levine was able to publicly speak about subjects such as pornography and surrogate parenting.
+Levine explained: "People kept laughing when I said what I thought.
+But suddenly I realized it wasn't derision.
 It was the shock of recognition.
-That made such a difference - understanding that people took me seriously.”
+That made such a difference—understanding that people took me seriously."
 Soon after, Levine was invited to another "think tank" in La Jolla.
-In order to prepare, Levine brushed up on physics and while doing so, stumbled onto Quantum logic.
+In order to prepare, Levine brushed up on physics and while doing so, stumbled onto quantum logic.
 Levine quickly came to the realization that she could continue comedy while lecturing audiences on intellectual material.

 Levine appeared in the 1991 film Wisecracks, directed by Gail Singer.
 In 1992, Levine performed at a ceremony in which the Jessie Bernard Award recipients were awarded.
-In the mid 1990s, Levine began to experience a strange array of symptoms including Mental fog, Osteoarthritis, and a curious lack of interest in activities that she used to enjoy.
+In the mid 1990s, Levine began to experience a strange array of symptoms including mental fog, osteoarthritis, and a curious lack of interest in activities that she used to enjoy.
 These symptoms had a negative impact on Levine's career.
 In 2007, Levine was finally diagnosed with a tumor on her pituitary gland.
 After getting her tumor removed, Levine felt compelled to continue her career in comedy, but with a twist; Levine began lecturing on the human condition and its relation to science.

 2007–2019

-"After working in improv, stand-up, and sitcoms, she discovered quantum entanglement and chaos dynamics and somehow found a way to build comedy acts around science - and offer them, loaded with advice and social commentary, to corporate audiences."
+"After working in improv, stand-up, and sitcoms, she discovered quantum entanglement and chaos dynamics and somehow found a way to build comedy acts around science—and offer them, loaded with advice and social commentary, to corporate audiences."
 Once she realized that she was a natural at giving humorous lectures, Levine began to perform at conferences and large events.
-Levine spoke periodically at TED (conferences), earning her immense recognition within the TED community.
+Levine spoke periodically at TED conferences, earning her immense recognition within the TED community.
 Levine spoke at an environmental awards conference in 2013 sponsored by Elbaz Family Foundation, Rolling Stone magazine, and One PacificCoast Bank, and others.
 In 2015, Levine spoke at a conference held by the University of California, Berkeley in which she spoke about the human condition.

 Levine received praise for her unique lecturing style.
 Levine's love of science led her to begin creating a film called Emily @ the Edge of Chaos.
-In order to create the authentically scientific content of her show, Levine worked with "EST science advisor and physicist Gabriel Cwilich."
-The show will "take you on an explosive, thought-provoking and hilarious ride through several paradigm shifts: from Newton's rational universe through quantum physics, chaos and complexity theory.
+In order to create the authentically scientific content of her show, Levine worked with "EST science advisor and physicist Gabriel Cwilich".
+The show description promised to "take you on an explosive, thought-provoking and hilarious ride through several paradigm shifts: from Newton's rational universe through quantum physics, chaos and complexity theory.
 You'll never feel the same way about phase transitions again and you'll finally understand how WIMPs can be action heroes."
 The film includes Lily Tomlin, Leonard Nimoy, John Lithgow, and several other famous individuals.
-Her daughter, Abigail Sims, continues to work on releasing the entire film, as Levine died before she could finish it herself.
+Her daughter, Abigail Sims, continued to work on releasing the entire film after Levine died before she could finish it herself.